 Booking Yourself Saves on Service Fees

-Anh Le, travel blogger at Luxury under Budget, also finds that booking trips yourself is more likely to save you money if you have the time to put in.
+Anh Le, owner of the travel blog, Luxury under Budget, also finds that booking trips yourself is more likely to save you money if you have the time to put in.
 “Travel agents have access to the same rates and they don’t get commissions on flights, so they often add an extra booking fee.”
 Le recommends setting up Google flight alerts to snatch up deals on flights when prices go down.
 “I have always been able to get flight deals even on big holidays…with this tactic.”

 Emily Cuneo, of the travel blog Emily Embarks, agrees that by cutting out the travel agent, “you completely omit the hundreds of dollars in service fees.”